foundry-rs/starknet-foundry/docs/src/testing/storage-cheatcodes.md

         b: felt252,
     }

-    // Required for indexing of complex_mapping
+    // Required for lookup of complex_mapping values
-    impl StructuredKeyHash of LegacyHash<MapKey> {
+    // This is consistent with `map_entry_address`, which uses pedersen hashing of keys impl StructuredKeyHash of LegacyHash<MapKey> {
         fn hash(state: felt252, value: MapKey) -> felt252 {
             let state = LegacyHash::<felt252>::hash(state, value.a);